cloudengio/go.pkgs/cmdutil/flags/README.md

 supplied.
 All fields can be quoted if they need to contain a comma.

 Default values may contain shell variables as per flags.ExpandEnv.
 So
-$USERHOME/.configdir may be used for example.
+$HOME/.configdir may be used on both UNIX and Windows for example.

 ### Func RegisterFlagsInStruct
 ```go